D3ADZO/shepard/README.md

 The client (attacker) is written using Python and takes one argument: the IP address of the victim's machine.
 Usage: run shepardsbind_recv.py with one argument: <victim's IP>

 Running shepardsbind_recv.py with no arguments will return an error.
+The prompt will look like: %SBS%

 ---Using them in conjunction---